 Research grants and awards

 Together with Professor Kate McLoughlin (University of Oxford), I successfully bid for funds from the Andrew W. Mellon Foundation to run an international seminar series entitled Post-War: Commemoration, Reconstruction, Reconciliation (funded by

-The Series is divided into three strands: Textual Commemoration (October-December 2017), Monumental Commemoration (January - March 2018) and Aural Commemoration (April - June 2018), and brings together academics from many different fields,
+The Series was divided into three strands: Textual Commemoration (October-December 2017), Monumental Commemoration (January-March 2018) and Aural Commemoration (April-June 2018), and brought together academics from many different fields,

 speakers include author